Colorado Springs and Garden of the Gods

 Housing for the Military

-If you are in the military, you should seriously consider buying a house if you are able.
-Even if you are here for only a short time, there is always a rental market available if you are unable to sell your house before being transferred.
+If you are in the military, you should seriously consider buying a house.
+Even if you are here for only a short time, there is always a ready rental market available of other military personel if you are don’t want to sell your house before being transferred.
 I recommend that you build for the future while you serve your country.

 If you are considering buying a home, you should talk to someone who understands your special situation.
-I highly recommend that you talk to Brooke Shepherd.
+I highly recommend that you give me a call.

-Brooke has the integrity and strength of character that you are looking for in a real estate agent.
+I have the experience you are looking for in a real estate agent.
 It is so easy to become a real estate agent, that many people have become agents in order to make a quick buck.
 They are playing the real estate game with your time and money.
+I’ve been in real estate for 10 years as an investor and appraiser and just became an agent because I love real estate and really want to help people with their real estate needs.

 Please visit our military relocation page to get more detailed information about life in Colorado Springs for military personnel and their families.

 Tired of Colorado Springs real estate?
-Go back home.
+Then you should just go on back home.